bbauska/Reagan-Lies-and-Sycophants/readme.md

 wealth.
 Prior, the middle class was growing.
 After, all classes shrank except for the top 3 Americans.
 That is being a total Kunt.
 Evil is the only word that comes to mind.
 In doing so, he's got a cult following who think they will be one of thoese 3.
-Well, fuck you evey Reagan-loving kunt in the World today, 2026, February 10th.</p>
+Well, fuck you to evey Reagan-loving kunt in the World today, 2026, February 10th.</p>

 <p>Ronald Reagan was a saint, a commanding leader, the gold standard of principled